A longitudinal Bayesian framework for estimating causal dose-response relationships: Application: Quantifying the causal impact of mass transit on COVID-19 transmission

 \subsection{Data}

 The Community of Metros (COMET) benchmarking group administered by the Transport Strategy Centre at Imperial College London have provided ridership data from 8 international member metro networks.
-In keeping with commercial confidentiality requirements, the metro identities have been anonymized and are referred to with a numerical index ranging from 1 to 8 throughout this paper.
-The ridership data report the numerical ridership figures for each day.
-The data are recorded from before the onset of the COVID-19 pandemic to early 2022, with the earliest and latest dates in the data set being 1 March 2020 and 23 January 2022.
+In keeping with commercial confidentiality requirements, the metro identities have been anonymized and are referred to with a numerical index ranging from 1 to 8 throughout this analysis.
+Therefore, the study units correspond to eight distinct geographical locations.
+The ridership data reports the numerical ridership figures for each day.
+The data are recorded from before the onset of the COVID-19 pandemic to early 2022, with the earliest and latest dates in the dataset being 1 March 2020 and 23 January 2022.

 Data on COVID-19 case numbers correspond to the city that each metro is located in and refer to daily case numbers.
 The data on case numbers have been obtained from the Oxford University COVID-19 Government Response Tracker (OxCGRT) \citep{Hale2021}.
 Additional data from the OxCGRT database included in the analysis are the number of COVID-19 deaths per day, and a metric termed the Stringency Index which represents the severity of policy control measures implemented by governments during COVID-19 to limit transmission.
 The Stringency Index is a numeric index ranging from 0-100 with higher values corresponding to stricter control measures.
-We also include data on vaccinations which represent the cumulative total of vaccinations delivered on a daily basis from the our World in Data database \citep{Mathieu2021}.
+We also include data on vaccinations which represent the cumulative total of vaccinations delivered on a daily basis from the Our World in Data database \citep{Mathieu2021}.
 Lastly, we include a series of variables representing all forms of mobility from Google Mobility \citep{Google2022}, specifically: residential, workplace, retail and recreation, grocery and pharmacy, and parks.